Dear Select Private School Directors:

 The ESEA, sections 3201(1) and (5) defines immigrant children and youth as individuals who:

 - were not born in the United States (including any U.S. Territory/Commonwealth such as Puerto Rico); and

 - have not been attending one or more schools in any one or more states for more than three full (cumulative) academic years.

 Immigrant Count Dates

-For FY 2020–21, private schools should report the number of eligible immigrant students as of October 2, 2020.
+For FY 2020–21, private schools should report the number of eligible immigrant students that were enrolled as of October 2, 2020.

 Private School Student National Origin Report Submission

 To submit FY 2020–21 SNOR data, access the CDE SNOR Online Reporting web page at https://www.cde.ca.gov/sp/el/t3/snoronline08.asp during the data-reporting window of January 15–February 28, 2021.
 The password below is required to access the online report.
 The personal identification number (PIN), also required to access the online report, will be emailed to you on the same day as this letter via secure email.